SPV-413/INX-Future-Inc-Employee-Performance-Analysis/README.md

 - **Data-Driven Hiring** - Use the predictive model to hire high-potential employees.

 ## **Conclusion**
-By implementing these recommendations, INX Future Inc. can further enhance employee performance, engagement, and satisfaction, leading to a more productive and successful organization
+By implementing these recommendations, INX Future Inc. can further enhance employee performance, engagement, and satisfaction, leading to a more productive and successful organization.

+## Contact
+For any inquiries, reach out via GitHub or email.